 This is the same form that has been used in previous years.
 This form must be completed each year and updated copies of Insurance and Driver’s License must be on file in the Office.
 Forms will be sent home at the beginning of the school year and are also available at the Office.
 Volunteer Driver Form 2021

-Phone ICBC to get a copy of your Driver’s Abstract.
+Phone ICBC to get a copy of your Driver’s Record.
 The local office phone number is 250-978-8300.
-Once you receive your Driver’s Abstract in the mail (this can also be emailed to you by ICBC), please bring it to the school office.
+Once you receive your Driver’s Record in the mail (this can also be emailed to you by ICBC), please bring it to the school office.
 OR apply online at http://www.icbc.com/driver-licensing/getting-licensed/Pages/Your-driving-record.aspx/

 3. Complete a Criminal Record Check (CRC)*